Deep variational free energy prediction of dense hydrogen solid at 1200K: Results

 \subsection{High-temperature solids}

-In this subsection, we present the results of variational free energy optimization for the dense hydrogen system at 1200 K, focusing on the emergence of crystalline order.
+In this subsection, we present the results of variational free energy optimization for the dense hydrogen system at 1200K, with a focus on the emergence of crystalline order.
+Both the flow model and the electron wavefunction are trained within the variational free energy framework.
+At each optimization step, 512 proton configurations are sampled from the trained Boltzmann distribution, and 16 electron configurations are sampled for each proton configuration.

 Figure~\ref{fig:pressure} shows the pressure and entropy as a function of the density parameter $r_s$ at $T=1200$K. The change in slope at $r_s=1.42$ in the pressure curve indicates a discontinuous phase transition.
-Since the value of the partition function of the base distribution enters the measurement of entropy (see Eq.~\eqref{eq:flow}), we performed annealed importance sampling~\cite{neal2001annealed} on the DeePMD model to compute its free energy $-\ln \mathcal{Z}_{DP}$ in order to obtain the entropy of the system.
+Since the partition function of the base distribution enters the entropy calculation (see Eq.~\eqref{eq:flow}), we performed annealed importance sampling~\cite{neal2001annealed} on the DeePMD model to compute its free energy $-\ln \mathcal{Z}_{DP}$ in order to obtain the entropy of the system.
 The entropy curves shown in panel (b) provides further insight into the two states, with the sharp decrease in entropy at $r_s=1.42$ suggesting a transition to a more ordered state.

 To further analyze the phase transition, we plot the proton-proton radial distribution function (RDF) of the trained model alongside the DeePMD base distribution in Figure~\ref{fig:rdf}.
 Compared to the uniform base distribution employed in Ref.~\onlinecite{xie2023deep}, the DeePMD model provides a more informative reference for the proton distribution.
-However, around the critical point at $r_s = 1.42$, the variational free energy optimization results in noticeable deviations in the RDF.
+However, around the critical point at $r_s = 1.42$, the variational free energy optimization leads to noticeable deviations in the radial distribution function (RDF).
 The transition into a molecular state is characterized by the emergence of the molecular peak at around $1.4 ~ a_B$ as the $r_s$ value increases.
 Additionally, the presence of extra features around $2 ~ a_B$ and $3 ~ a_B$ suggests that the system may develop additional structures other than a molecular liquid.
+The convergence of the flow-based proton distributions is examined in Appendix \ref{appsec:flow-conv}.
+The results shown in Fig.~\ref{fig:conv} indicate that as the flow model is trained, the proton distribution converges toward the target Boltzmann distribution defined by the energy function in Eq.~\eqref{eq:elecwfn}.